Fantominium/malcolm-typescript/README.md

 ### TODO

     - Create tests for this; unit, integration, and snapshot.
-    - integragtion script for github actions to run above tests and build project
+    - integragtion script for github actions to run above tests and build project. **IN PROG**
     - re-implement styling on old react site for these in styled components.
+(Not yet, will do soon)
       - this might have been broken, need to fix big empty space in middle of site.
-Problem with positioning elements.
+Problem with positioning elements. **FIXED**
     - solve the persistence issue of the context through navigation.
+(Will need a session/broser cookie, or make an api to take the easy route)